stevenschlansker/jackson-blackbird/README.md

 ## Status

-Blackbird is experimental and needs brave pilots to take her for test flights!
+Blackbird is new and not as mature as Afterburner, but has been tested and runs well.
 The code is written to fail-fast and explode on the tarmac rather than later at runtime.

 Blackbird passes all the original Afterburner tests (except a couple that didn't make sense anymore).